Bachelor in Cinema

 Over the three years of the Bachelor of Arts in Cinema, students discover the diversity of film writing, from documentary to fiction.
 The program promotes formal risk-taking and encourages the exploration of areas of hybridisation between genres, while emphasising films in tune with today’s world.
 Students learn to master the techniques of filming, sound recording, editing and post-production.
 In addition, they cultivate their vision, critical thinking and ability to express themselves through theory courses.

-The first year includes sound and image, archive and lighting practices (outdoor and in the studio).
-The workshop courses introduce students to film creation with the help of internationally renowned directors and technicians.
+The first year covers sound and image techniques, archiving, and lighting (outdoor and studio).
+Workshop-based teaching introduces students to filmmaking with input from internationally renowned directors and technicians.

-The third year is dedicated to the realisation of the graduation project, which includes a film and theory essay.
-Collaboration between students from all majors continues through the creation of film crews and editing and post-production teams.
-At the same time, students prepare a portfolio of their work in order get ready for their professional integration.
+From the third year onwards, students choose between different options aimed at giving the curriculum a specific focus and offering the opportunity to experiment with a direction that could be explored in greater depth in a Master's degree.
+The final year is devoted to the completion of the diploma project, which includes a film and a theoretical essay.
+Collaboration between students from the three options continues through the formation of filming, editing, and post-production teams.
+At the same time, students prepare a portfolio of their work in order to launch themselves into the professional world.

 Film Directing major